rackerlabs/rackspace-how-to/content/dedicated-hosting/myrackspace-username-updates.md

 way that you access and manage your accounts.
 We're working to make account management seamless by unifying our login experience.
 This process will involve multiple updates over the coming months as we build towards a single solution.
-The first step in this journey is to ensure that your username meets the Rackspace uniqueness requirements.
+The first step in this journey was to ensure that your username meets the Rackspace uniqueness requirements by September 24, 2018.
+The next step on this journey is unifying our login portals which simplifies the login process for My.Rackspace.com users starting on October 18, 2018.

 Over the past several months, many of our customers were notified that they would need to update their usernames by September 24, 2018 in order to